chevah/geck/docs/programming/testing.rst

 * If testing a specific method, include the exact name of the method, in the test name, at the beginning, just after the `test_` marker.

+* Only use private members when they are used by a single test.
+  Any code which is used by multiple tests should be public and with comprehensive documentation.

 * When there are multiple tests for the same method, suffix the test with a short underline ("_") delimited summary.